Skip to main content

 And finally, your community will be the biggest magnet.
 A tighter alumni network will build a brand that people gravitate to.
 People will attend your bootcamp to join that community.
 Your alumni will convert into super fans.
 Maybe you even get people wearing your swag.

-Basically, take care of your people and everything else will fall into place.
+Take care of your people and everything else will fall into place.

 Future of Education

-Prentus is the all-on-one platform for bootcamps to get their grads hired.
+Prentus is the all-in-one platform for bootcamps to get their grads hired.
 If you work at a bootcamp and want to get a head start on these trends, head to our home page to schedule a demo.